alefore/weblog/edge-correctness.md

 of the generic `GhostType<>` class) is that it's trivial to define custom methods on the subclasses.

+My initial approach for declaring type aliases was based on macros, like this:

+    GHOST_TYPE(InputKey, std::wstring);

+However, using the templated superclass works much better.

-This has been very useful to enable incremental progress, when I want to gradually adjust an underlying representation.
+* Because I can define temporary custom methods, this helps me make incremental progress when I want to gradually adjust an underlying representation.
-I can define temporary custom methods and gradually migrate customers.
+  I can migrate customers gradually.

-I mention this because an earlier approach I tried was to use macros to declare my ghost types.
-As I switched to the templated super-class,
-I was surprised by the versability this brought.
+* Less importantly,
+  the approach based on macros had problems with complex internal types: the preprocessor would sometimes get confused with commas.
+  There were workarounds for this, but they were cumbersome.

 ### Maintaing invariants